hkzlab/ISA_EMS_4Mb/README.md

 ## Known Issues

 I have received reports of this board being unstable when used with some homebrew PC clones, reports included the Xi8088 and NuXT.
 I have noted similar issues on a Micro8088.
 On the other hand, an all-CMOS board was tested fine on multiple AT clones I have.
-Replacing the following ICs with ones from the TTL family solved the issue for me: U7, U8, U9, U10, U11, U12.
+Replacing the following ICs with ones from the TTL family solved the issue for me and for others: U7, U8, U9, U10, U11, U12.

 Note that, for increased stability, I use an ISA terminator with these homebrew computers.

+Note that the EEPROM U2 has no buffers on the data output.
+This can cause instability on loaded/noisy buses.
+Support for the EEPROM will be removed in newer iterations of this board to produce a smaller variant.

 ## Credits